-Alexandrina Hemsley chatted to choreographer and close friend Rosie Heafford about her company Second Hand Dance, the merits of children’s work, her upcoming project Touch and more inclusive practices within dance.
+Alexandrina Hemsley chatted to choreographer and close friend Rosie Heafford about her company Second Hand Dance, the merits of children’s work, her upcoming project Touch (a co-commission with Unlimited and GOSH Arts) and more inclusive practices within dance.

 Second Hand Dance has been making dance works in a range of spaces including libraries and outdoors, and in theatres since 2013.
 In recent years, their work has been made for young children.